-- 1. States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are obliged to join in the review process with other Contracting Parties.
+1. States or regional organizations of an integration or other nature which ratify the Convention after an Organizational Meeting but at least 90 days before the associated Review Meeting are obliged to join in the review process with other Contracting Parties.
 Such Contracting Parties are required to submit as soon as possible, and in any event not later than 90 days before the Review Meeting, a National Report under Article 32 and are entitled to receive the National Reports of others.
-Such Contracting Parties should be added to existing Country Groups in sequential order of date of ratification, continuing the process from where it stopped under Section III. - 2.
-Under the terms of Article 40(2), States or regional organizations of an integration or other nature which ratify later than 90 days before the date fixed for a Review Meeting (late ratifiers) will not become Contracting Parties until after that Review Meeting has begun.
-Although they will not have the rights of Contracting Parties, such late ratifiers may be permitted to attend plenary sessions of the Review Meeting and to participate, as appropriate upon a consensus decision of the Contracting Parties, in discussions relating to the conduct of subsequent Review Meetings.
-If they produce a National Report, it will be distributed as soon as possible by the Secretariat, but it will not be considered at that Review Meeting.
+Such Contracting Parties should be added to existing Country Groups in sequential order of date of ratification, continuing the process from where it stopped under Section III.

+2. Under the terms of Article 40(2), States or regional organizations of an integration or other nature which ratify later than 90 days before the date fixed for a Review Meeting (late ratifiers) will not become Contracting Parties until after that Review Meeting has begun.
+However they may, upon a consensus decision of the Contracting Parties, participate at the Review Meeting.
+To facilitate such participation, the President of the Review Meeting shall circulate to all Contracting Parties the proposal for the late ratifier to participate and seek their views thereon.
+If no Contracting Party objects, the late ratifier may be granted full participation rights in the Review Meeting.
+National Reports produced by late ratifiers will be distributed as soon as possible by the Secretariat to all Contracting Parties.